Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 ### Button operation
 User can change different opeartion variables by using the on-board button while the device is ON.<br>

 The button contains a page-like setting system, with pages from 1 to 7, whereas each page can be recognized by a 500ms GREEN-RED LED cycle.
-Entering a page is done by holding the button until the wanted page number is selected, and then by releasing the button at the page:
+Entering a page is done by holding the button until the desired page number is selected, and then by releasing the button at this desired page number:
 * Page 1 - `empty`
 * Page 2 - `radioEnablePA`.
-Green blinks 2 times for tue, red 2 times for false.
+Green blinks 2 times for true, red 2 times for false.
 * Page 3 - `radioPwrSetting`.
 Green blinks 3 times for 100mW (7 max), red 3 times for 2mW (0 min).
 * Page 4 - `rttyEnable`.
 Green blinks 4 times for true, red 4 times for false.
 * Page 5 - `rttyShortenMsg`.
 Green blinks 5 times for false, red 5 times for true.
 * Page 6 - `refHeatingMode`.
 Green blinks 6 times for OFF(0), orange 6 times for AUTO(1) and red 6 times for ALWAYS-ON(2).
 * Page 7 - `SHUTDOWN`.
 If button is held to this page the red LED comes ON for 3 seconds and then the sonde is turned OFF.

-For example, changing the page 3, with for example default configured value of 100mW, changing the power to 2mW would look like this in a sequence:
+For example, changing the page 3, with default configured value of 100mW, changing the radio power to 2mW would look like this in a sequence:

 ```
         *btn-hold* -----> *btn-released*